Coliving Communitythe open directory to find

 At Palma coliving, it’s all about humans: we want to impact remote workers, inspire them to be more productive, and help them to accomplish their goals, all whilst discovering the local culture of their chosen destination.
 We focus on building an ecosystem of support, connection, and collaboration.
 This is the Palma experience.

-Reviews we don't rate spaces—please interpret other's opinions per your own values
+Reviews please interpret other's opinions per your own needs and values

 For my sanity, so I never have to think about these awful people again, I'm copying here my complaint to Mallorca's tourism authority.
 "I stayed at this company's Gomila property June 2–Aug 30.
 My complaint has 4 parts: Palma Coliving contracted with me in bad faith.
 The house was still under renovation when I arrived, and remained unfinished 12 weeks later.
 There was no A/C in my room for the first 25 days, or a closet until mid-July, or a bathroom door until August 16.
 The operators knew the work was incomplete and had no idea when the A/C would be installed, but never warned me of what to expect, and offered no reduced rate for the missing amenities listed on their website as standard.
 On booking I asked for a modest discount as a returning client staying 3 months, and was given 10% on that basis; but if hadn't asked, they were quite willing to charge me 100% for services I wouldn't get, without a word of warning.
 We were expected to roll with the punches 'because that's how it is in Spain' with construction labor.
 The lack of A/C for all of June was miserable.
 They refunded me €3.60 for each day I went without it, which I found unsatisfactory, since it had led to an infection and fever serious enough to visit the ER on June 10, and more than a day of lost working hours.
 Their choice of flooring led to me slipping and falling twice, injured both times, the latter a broken toe on July 2 that's been disabling for months.
 Instead of real flooring with a non-slip surface, they unaccountably painted concrete floors with glossy latex house paint intended for walls, maybe because it was very cheap.
 The shiny surface became slippery with the smallest amount of moisture.
 I doubt Mallorca's building code allows for this in tourist accommodation.
 The broken bone left me with €500+ in expenses my insurance won't reimburse, mostly supports and supplies like orthopedic shoes and dozens of rolls of medical tape.
 Palma Coliving refused to refund these losses, insisting the modest value of a room upgrade for part of my stay covered both this outlay as well as the missing services.
 I disagree.
 I was unable to walk and effectively housebound in the property for the last two months of my stay.
 After a recent second x-ray I was told I can expect 6 months of pain.
 This was avoidable.
 At one point Palma Coliving co-owner Matt Z. offered verbally to make a claim to the company's insurer for my unrefunded medical costs, which would've been the easiest way to conclude the matter.
 But he never did, instead turning rhetorical contortions to shift blame to the owner of the house (whom he refused to name, nor put me in touch with), then onto me.
 This suggests either the company is in bad financial standing with their insurer, or that the unsafe painted floors violated the policy and they couldn't make a claim without admitting as much.
 By the time I left no measures had been taken to protect other guests from the same risk of injury.
 In an email August 30, excusing himself for letting me eat the cost of someone else's bad choices, Matt said, "As a nonprofit organization today, Palma Coliving is dedicated to building a supportive community rather than generating profit."
 It's not a nonprofit organization and shouldn't be allowed to misrepresent itself to avoid debt.
 I asked him to send me certification of nonprofit status, and of course he didn't.
 I find this a very troubling measure of Matt's relationship to reality, distorted risk assessment, and contempt that leads him to imagine clients would find it believable.
 This misrepresentation is surely illegal.
 If he doesn't understand the difference between a company not in profit and a nonprofit organization, he's the wrong person to make choices serving the safety of dozens of travelers at a time, many of whom seemed too young to feel comfortable speaking up about the service shortfalls.
 He also failed to provide their official complaint form when I asked, which also breaks the law."
 These are bad actors operating in documented bad faith.
 Stay literally anywhere else.